 This information is awaiting authentication by a species expert, and will be updated as soon as possible.
 If you are able to help please contact:

 - Part of the stamen (the male reproductive organ of a flower) that produces pollen.

 - A plant that sheds its leaves at the end of the growing season.

 - A small, non-woody, seed bearing plant in which all the aerial parts die back at the end of each growing season.

 - The reproductive shoot of a plant, which bears a group or cluster of flowers.

 - A plant that normally lives for more than two years.
 After an initial period, the plant usually produces flowers once a year.

 - The transfer of pollen grains from the stamen (male part of a flower) to the stigma (female part of a flower) of a flowering plant.
 This usually leads to fertilisation, the development of seeds and, eventually, a new plant.

-- The transfer of pollen from the stamen (male part) of a flower, to the stigma (female part) of the same flower, or a different flower on the same plant.
+- A plant which can reproduce by transferring pollen from the stamen (male part) of a flower, to the stigma (female part) of the same flower, or a different flower on the same plant.